matloff/revisit/README.md

 ![alt text](Screen0.png)

-RStudio is running in the background, and the foreground window shows the **revisit** add-in running.
-The original author's code is shown in the editor portion in the bottom half of the window.
-One can edit the code, re-run in full or in part, save/load branches and so on.
+RStudio is running in the background window, and the foreground window shows the **revisit** add-in.
+The original author's code is shown in the editor portion in the bottom half of that window.
+One can edit the code, re-run in full or in part (Run/Continue and Next buttons), save/load branches (Save Code and Load Code buttons) and so on.
 All output will be displayed in the R console portion of the background window.

-By the way, if Load Branch # is 0 and the branch 0 file cannot be found, revisit will attempt to load the original author code.
-If that file is found, revisit will automatically create the branch 0 file, identical to the original author code, but with an identifying comment line.
+By the way, if Load Branch # is 0 and the branch 0 file cannot be found, **revisit** will attempt to load the original author code.
+If that file is found, **revisit** will automatically create the branch 0 file, identical to the original author code, but with an identifying comment line.

-To replay the author's code, we click Run/Continue .
+To replay the author's code without modfication, we click Run/Continue .
 The new screen is:

 ![alt text](Screen1.png)

-The results of the 8 confidence interval computations is shown in the R console.
-(There are 8 variables other than Diab, so the intervals concern diabetics versus nondiabetics.)
+The results of the 8 confidence interval computations are shown in the R console.
+(There are 8 variables other than Diab, so the intervals concern differences between diabetics and nondiabetics.)

 We as the user may now think, "Hmm, one really should use a multiple inference procedure here."
-So we change line 12 to use **revisit** own function, employing the Bonferroni method with number of comparisons equal to 8.
+So we change line 12 to use **revisit**'s own function, employing the Bonferroni method with number of comparisons equal to 8.